-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company incurred a net loss of \$36,377,779 during the year ended December 31, 2019.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Group incurred a net loss of \$24 million during the year ended December 31, 2020 and has not yet achieved profitable operations.
+As stated in Note 1, these events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.